-The Department of Occupational Therapy requires student membership in American Occupational Therapy Association (AOTA ).
+The Department of Occupational Therapy strongly encourages student membership in American Occupational Therapy Association (AOTA).
+Support for membership fees can be accessed through the Graduate and Professional Student Association.

 The department views AOTA membership as a professional responsibility.
-Students who are members of AOTA are eligible for departmental honors, travel stipends, graduate assistantships, and scholarships (i.e., Kielhofner scholarship).
 Students receive discounts on AOTA books and conferences.
 Students who are members have direct access to the American Journal of Occupational Therapy, the British Journal of Occupational Therapy, and the Canadian Journal of Occupational Therapy as well as OT Practice magazine.